Monitors

 Unanimous consensus · 4 sources

-Three sources, one verdict: the speakers are poor.
-TechRadar and machow2.com both say it directly.
+Three sources, no disagreement: the speakers are poor.
 Budget for external audio.

 Key Takeaway

 Plan for external audio from day one.
-The built-in speakers are not a usable option for any serious work environment.
+The built-in speakers are not a fallback option.

 In-Depth Analysis